epfl-si/react-npm-modules/react-appauth/API.md

 <dd><p>OpenID-Connect state machine as a React context.</p>
 <p>Perform the operations dictated by the OpenID-Connect specification
-once at the time the component is created, so as to determine logged-in or logged-out status on behalf of {@link useOpenIDConnectContext}.
+once at the time the component is created, so as to determine logged-in or logged-out status on behalf of [useOpenIDConnectContext](#useOpenIDConnectContext).
 Said operations consist of the following steps:</p>
 <ul>
 <li>consume any OpenID-Connect credentials out